 Increased risk of consuming trans fats

-A lot of people who practice the lazy keto approach also don’t care about the quality of their food.
+A lot of people also don’t care about the quality of their food.
 They don’t mind consuming low carb fast food every day as long as it helps them stay in ketosis.

 Some people fill their pantry with “low carb” labeled snacks and readymade food that could have a lot of hidden sugar, additives, and trans fats.
 While it may work for ketosis, it can stop you from receiving the overall therapeutic health benefits of the keto diet.
 Consuming trans fats can increase your risk of metabolic syndrome and cardiovascular diseases .